pgoultiaev/jenkins_exporter/README.md

 # Jenkins CI/CD metrics exporter

-Exports metrics from a jenkins instance in prometheus format.
+Exports metrics from a jenkins instance in prometheus format to quickly be able to query and visualise CI/CD metrics.
 Currently, this setup uses telegraf and influxdb instead of prometheus.

 The exported data is queried in Grafana to get an overview of your CI/CD metrics in a dashboard.